 The IACC Strategic Plan, first issued in 2009, is developed by the full IACC membership and each edition has been informed by the range of perspectives and expertise represented on the Committee and gathered through public input.
 The newest slate of IACC members was appointed in July 2021 under the Autism CARES Act of 2019.
-As a result, the current committee is the largest and most diverse to date.
+The current committee is the largest and most diverse to date.
 Committee membership includes autistic adults and parents, siblings, and other caregivers of autistic children and adults who represent a wide range of support needs; representatives of advocacy and service organizations; researchers, clinicians; and Federal officials.
-Several of the members have dual perspectives on the committee, for example both as professionals in fields related to autism and as an autistic adult or family member, or as both an autistic adult and a parent of an autistic child or adult.
+Several of the members have dual or multiple perspectives on the committee, for example both as a professional in a field related to autism and as an autistic adult or family member, or as both an autistic adult and a parent of an autistic child or adult.
+The committee also includes members from diverse communities across the U.S.

-There have been several important shifts in the autism community.
-The neurodiversity movement has advocated for greater societal acceptance and inclusion of autistic people as well as increased access and accommodation of individuals with needs.
-Autistic adults and family advocates who began their advocacy work as parents of young children and have now seen their children grow to be adults, have expanded the discussion of autism in adulthood to encompass the wide variety of service needs, including those who need intensive lifelong supports.
+There have been several important shifts in the autism community over the past several years.
+The neurodiversity movement has advocated for greater societal acceptance and inclusion of autistic people as well as increased access and accommodation of autistic individuals' needs.
+Autistic adults, as well as family advocates who began their advocacy work as parents of young children and have now seen their children grow to be adults, have expanded the discussion of autism in adulthood to encompass the wide variety of service needs, including those who need intensive, lifelong supports.
 In recent years, autistic individuals and family caregivers have increasingly become involved in autism advocacy and collaborative partnership efforts with national and local organizations and governments to ensure that programs and policy are informed by lived experience perspectives.
-The number of private organizations engaged in advocacy, research, and services for autism has also grown.
+The number of private organizations engaged in advocacy, research, and services for autism has also grown, enabling the expansion of autism research and services efforts.
 Advocates have emphasized the importance of reducing stigma and increasing acceptance and inclusion of autistic people, while also ensuring that there are solutions that will help people with a wide variety of support needs.
-The IACC believes that it is critical to promote acceptance of autistic people while also identifying and providing appropriately tailored interventions, services, and supports.
+The IACC believes that it is critical to promote acceptance of autistic people while also identifying and providing appropriately tailored interventions, services, and supports across the full range of the autism spectrum.
 These are not mutually exclusive goals.
-To best meet the needs of all autistic people, it will be important to engage them, their caregivers, and service providers to identify the most pressing issues and develop solutions that will improve outcomes.
+To best meet the needs of all autistic people, it will be important to engage them, their families and caregivers, and service providers to identify the most pressing issues and develop solutions that will improve outcomes across the spectrum.